-Both Monetary Policy vs Fiscal Policy are popular choices in the market; let us discuss some of the major Differences Between Monetary Policy vs Fiscal Policy:
+Both are popular choices in the market; let us discuss some of the major Differences Between Monetary Policy vs Fiscal Policy:

 - Monetary Policy is with context to the interest rates.
 Fiscal Policy is related to the revenue and capital expenditure of the government.

-- Monetary Policy is also a credit policy where interest rate changes and monetary measures are communicated through central banks; Fiscal policy provides the number of incentives to increase disposable income.
+- Monetary Policy is also a credit policy where interest rate changes and monetary measures are communicated through central banks; Fiscal policy provides a number of incentives to increase disposable income.

-- Fiscal policies are of two types expansionary and contractionary, the former is where the government reduces taxes and increase public spending while the latter is to increase taxes and reduce public expenditure.
+- Fiscal policies are of two types expansionary and contractionary, the former is where the government reduces taxes and increases public spending while the latter is to increase taxes and reduce public expenditure.

 - Similarly, if the money supply is increased along with decreasing the interest rates is known as expansionary monetary policy, while a decrease in money supply and rise in interest rates the policy is regarded as contractionary monetary policy.

 - Monetary Policy is not given as much preference.
 Fiscal Policy is given much more preference by countries during recessions.

 Head to Head Comparison